Nehachaudhaary/Gmail-clone/README.md

-Gmail clone with Reactjs(Redux, React Router,Hooks) and using firebase for hosting and firestore for real-time database.
+Gmail clone with Reactjs(Redux, React Router,Hooks),Material UI and using firebase for hosting and firestore for real-time database.

 https://clone-204ac.web.app/